harsh543/MPI-Porgrams/README.md

-# MPI programs learnt for High Performance Computing Course on Udaciy practice.
+# MPI programs learnt for High Performance Computing Course on Udaciy practice and misc. practice.